Print

 Instructions

 1. Preheat the oven to 325˚F (160°C).
-Line cupcake pans with paper liners.
+Line two cupcake pans* with paper liners.
 Add milk to a small saucepan.
-Scrape the seeds from the vanilla bean into the pan and add the scraped pod to the pan as well.
-Heat over medium heat just until bubbles appear around the edge of the pan.
-Remove from the heat and whisk in the butter until melted.
-Let stand 15 minutes.
+Scrape the seeds out of the vanilla bean pod and add the seeds and the scraped pod to the saucepan as well.
+Heat up over medium heat just until bubbles appear around the edge of the saucepan.
+Remove from the heat, add the butter and mix until melted.
+Let sit for about 15 minutes.
 Remove the vanilla bean pod and discard (or rinse and save for another use).
-Combine the sifted cake flour, baking powder, and salt in a bowl.
+Sift the flour and combine with baking powder, and salt in a bowl.
 Set aside.

-2. In a large (metal) bowl, combine the eggs and additional yolks with the sugar.
+2. In a large heatproof bowl, combine the eggs, egg yolks, and the sugar.
 Whisk lightly to blend.
-Set the bowl over an inch or two of simmering water and heat, whisking occasionally, until the mixture is warm and the sugar is dissolved (about 6 min).
-Take the bowl off of the heat and whisk on high speed until the mixture is pale yellow and fluffy, and able to hold a ribbon when the whisk is lifted.
+Set the bowl on a pot with an inch or two of simmering water and heat up the mixture, whisking occasionally, until everything is warm, and the sugar has dissolved completely – takes about 5-6 minutes.
+Remove the bowl from the pot and whisk on high speed until the mixture is light and fluffy.

-3. Gently fold the dry ingredients into the egg mixture in two to three additions.
-Stir 3/4 cup of the batter into the milk mixture to thicken, then fold the milk mixture into the batter just until evenly incorporated.
-Divide the batter between the prepared liners, filling them about three-quarters full.
-Bake about 18-20 min until the cupcakes are lightly golden (I recommend to bake all cupcakes at once.
-The air inside the batter will emanate if you let it stand too long).
-Transfer pans to wire racks to cool slightly before removing from the pans.
+3. Gently fold the dry ingredients into the egg mixture in two or three batches.
+Stir about 3/4 cup of the batter into the milk to thicken it, then fold the milk mixture into the batter.
+Divide the batter between the prepared liners, filling them about 3/4 full.
+Bake the cupcakes for about 18-20 minutes, or until the cupcakes are golden.
+I recommend baking all cupcakes at once.
+The air inside the batter will disappear if you let it stand too long.
+Let the cupcakes cool down inside the pans for a moment, then remove and let cool down on a wire rack.

-5. For the frosting add the heavy cream to a bowl and whip on high speed until stiff peaks form.
-Be careful not to over beat.
-In another mixer bowl combine the mascarpone and confectioners sugar and beat with the paddle attachment on medium-high speed until smooth and fluffy (about 2 min).
-Fold about a third of the whipped cream into the mascarpone mixture with a spatula to lighten.
-Gently fold in the remaining whipped cream until evenly incorporated.
+5. For the frosting, add the heavy cream to a bowl and mix until stiff peaks form.
+In a second bowl, combine the mascarpone and confectioners‘ sugar and mix until smooth and fluffy – takes about 2 minutes.
+Fold about a third of the whipped cream into the mascarpone mixture with a spatula, then gently fold in the remaining whipped cream until evenly incorporated.

 6. Transfer the frosting to a pastry bag fitted with a plain round (not too big) tip.
-Pipe small drops of frosting on top of each cupcake for a typical tiramisù look.
+Pipe small drops of frosting on top of each cupcake for the typical Tiramisu look.
 Refrigerate until ready to serve.
-Just before serving, dust the cupcakes with unsweetened cocoa powder.
+Before serving, dust the cupcakes with unsweetened cocoa powder.

 Notes